 3. By blanching it

 Take a heavy-bottomed pan and fill it with water.
 Bring it to a boil.
 Wash the kiwi properly before dropping it in the water.
 Blanch it for less than a minute.
 Remove it and immediately run cold water over the blanched kiwis.
-The skin will become soft, and you can easily separate it with your hands.
+The skin will become soft, and you can easily separate it fast with your hands.

 4. The glass method

-This is another hassle-free method of peeling kiwi.
+This is another hassle-free method of peeling kiwi fast.
 Take a knife and a glass.
 Wash the kiwi before use.
 Slice it in 2 halves lengthwise using a small knife.
 Press the edges of the kiwi softly along the edge of the glass and glide it circularly.
 The skin will gently peel off, and you will be left with a clean slice piece of fruit.
 Not just kiwi, you can slice mangoes and avocados as well using this method.